lpalbou/DigitalArticle/docs/architecture.md

         break
 ```

-**Rationale**: Dramatically improves success rate by allowing LLM to learn from and fix its own errors
+**Rationale**: Improves success rate by allowing LLM to learn from and fix its own errors

 ### 3. Persistent Execution Context
 **Location**: `ExecutionService`